preshathakkar/cs203-winter-2015/lab04.md

 # lab 4.2

 1. Create a `TimerDemo` class that prints to the console `I am alive` every 5 seconds after then `start` button has been pressed and stop printing when the `stop` button is pressed.

+# lab 4.3

+1. Update `GameBoard` to change the color of the balloon every 5 seconds